 Origami is the popular Japanese art of folding paper, and while origami had become very popular in the 1980s, it was Issey Miyake who brought this art of folding paper into the fashion industry with his lines of popular pleated clothing.

 Miyake revolutionized the fashion industry throughout the 80s, and the company’s impact at the time cannot be overstated.
-Here is a video from the Issey Miyake runway show in New York City in 1983:
+Here is a video from the Issey Miyake runway show in the 80s in Tokyo, Japan:

 Issey Miyake 80s Fashion